-It seems like lately, every time you turn on the television, someone’s getting a makeover.
-People are losing weight on “Biggest Loser,” and becoming model material on “America’s Next Top Model.”
-It’s funny that there aren’t any shows dedicated to dental makeovers, because cosmetic dentistry is one of the best ways to improve your appearance.
+It seems like; lately, every time you turn on the television, someone’s getting a makeover.
+People are losing weight on “Biggest Loser” and becoming model material on “America’s Next Top Model.”
+It’s funny that there aren’t any shows dedicated to smile makeovers, because cosmetic dentistry is one of the best ways to improve your appearance.

 What is a Smile Makeover?

-You might be confused as to the difference between dental reconstruction and a makeover.
-It’s simply this – a reconstruction is something that you must have done in order to make your teeth work properly.
-Sometimes, a makeover involves reconstruction, but basically it’s something that you decide to have done for no reason other than to give you a better smile.
-You don’t have a whole lot of choice when it comes to most types of reconstruction, but a makeover is entirely up to you, and what you have done depends on the cosmetic dental problems that you want to have corrected.
+You might be confused as to the difference between dental reconstruction and dental makeover.
+The only difference is that a dental reconstruction is something that you must have done before your teeth work correctly.
+Sometimes, a makeover involves reconstruction, but it’s something that you decide to have done for no reason other than to give you a better smile.
+You don’t have a whole lot of choice when it comes to most types of reconstruction.
+A smile makeover, on the other hand, is entirely up to you, and what you have done depends on the cosmetic dental problems that you want to have corrected.